 The following tutorials target Mimi users of different experience levels, starting with first-time users.
-Before engaging with these tutorials, we recommend that users read the Welcome to Mimi documentation, including the User Guide, and refer back to those documents as needed to follow the tutorials.
+Before engaging with these tutorials, we recommend that users read the introductory Welcome to Mimi page.
 It will also be helpful to be comfortable with the basics of the Julia language, though expertise is not required.

 If you find a bug in these tutorials, or have a clarifying question or suggestion, please reach out via Github Issues or our Mimi Framework forum.
 We welcome your feedback.

 Tutorial 1: Install Mimi describes how to set up your system by installing julia, Mimi, and the Mimi registry.

 Tutorial 2: Run an Existing Model steps through the tasks to download, run, and view the results of a registered model such as FUND.
 It should be usable for all users, including first-time users, and is a good place to start when learning to use Mimi.

 Tutorial 4: Create a Model takes a step beyond using registered models, explaining how to create a model from scratch.

 Tutorial 5: Monte Carlo Simulations and Sensitivity Analysis Support explores Mimi's Monte Carlo simulation and sensitivity analysis support, using both the simple multi-Region tutorial model and MimiDICE2010 examples.

 Tutorial 6: Create a Model Including Composite Components expands on Tutorial 4 and explains how to create a model from scratch including the use of composite components.